 It’s a decent starting point.
 It fails for two reasons:

 1. It ignores remaining useful life.
-A $400 repair on a 2-year-old fridge and a $400 repair on a 12-year-old fridge are different economic decisions even if the replacement cost is identical.
+A repair on a 2-year-old fridge and the same-priced repair on a 12-year-old fridge are different economic decisions even if the replacement cost is identical.

 Better rule: repair if (repair cost + expected remaining life value) > replacement cost.
 Harder to calculate, but more honest.